- Over 10,000+ Smokers Treated

 Despite electronic cigarettes being illegal for youths to purchase, in 2022 alone, 2.55 million U.S. middle and high school students used e-cigarettes in the past 30 days.
 This breaks down to approximately 3.3% (380,000) of middle school students and 14.1% (2.14 million) of high school students.
 Nevertheless, the trend for our nation’s youth to begin using electronic cigarettes is continually rising.

 E-cigarettes are known by many different names.
 They are sometimes called “e-cigs”, “e-hookahs”, “mods”, “vape pens”, “vapes”, “tank systems”, and “electronic nicotine delivery systems”.

-Some e cigarettes are made to look like regular cigarettes, cigars, or pipes.
-Some resemble pens, USB sticks, and other everyday items.
+Some e-cigarettes are made to look like regular cigarettes, cigars, or pipes.
+Some resemble pens and USB sticks.